edelgrace/blog/content/post/2009-11-30-give-me-everything-at-once.md

   - High School

 ---
-We have a new affiliate, [Sute/Himitsu-Sasshi][1]{.external}.
+We have a new affiliate, [Sute/Himitsu-Sasshi][1].
 I adore her website!
-I&#8217;m so glad she is an affiliate ^^
+I'm so glad she is an affiliate ^^

-And I&#8217;m making a new layout!
+And I'm making a new layout!
 Whoot!
 It features BGHS Marching Band.
 Oh of course.
 Haha.
-It&#8217;s so colourful, I love it!
-I&#8217;m also putting band quotes in the background.
+It's so colourful, I love it!
+I'm also putting band quotes in the background.
 Yay!

 What else, what else?
 I have Hallelujah in my head.
 We have to learn a whole new song by next week for soe District anniversay.
 I can already play 80% of the song!
-It&#8217;s actually pretty easy.
+It's actually pretty easy.

 Oh yes, GREY CUP WEEK!
 It was so much fun.
-Here&#8217;s a quick summary.
+Here's a quick summary.

 Tuesday: Greeted the Rough Riders at the airport.
 It was pretty cool.
 The football players were taping/taking pictures of us on their cell phones.
 I saw myself on TV for like 2 seconds afterwards.